equinor/gordo/docs/general/model_configuration.rst

 .. literalinclude:: ../../examples/model-configuration.yaml

+We can deserialize this configuration into a model object with using :mod:`gordo.serializer.serializer` module:

 A Gordo model is typically wrapped by the class :class:`gordo.machine.model.anomaly.diff.DiffBasedAnomalyDetector`.
 This class holds generic methods for model cross-validation, training and fitting.